-Planning a funeral for a loved one is emotional and potentially stressful at any time, but with coronavirus (COVID-19) now classified as a pandemic by the World Health Organisation (WHO), there are additional factors to take into consideration.
+Planning a funeral for a loved one is emotional and potentially stressful at any time, but during the coronavirus (COVID-19) pandemic there are additional factors to take into consideration.
 You’ll want to know how the virus may affect the funeral ceremony and what steps you can take to limit its effect.

-Funeral celebrants tend to be self-employed, each finding their own clients, then writing and conducting the agreed ceremony.
+Humanist funeral celebrants are self-employed, each finding their own clients, then writing and conducting the agreed ceremony.
 But what happens if the celebrant falls ill and is unable to conduct the ceremony?

 At Humanist CeremoniesTM, we have a network of celebrants who are all trained to the same high standards to deliver personal, meaningful non-religious funeral ceremonies.
 If one celebrant is unable to deliver a ceremony, another accredited celebrant will step in to make sure that the funeral is delivered as planned.